 Setting up a trust can provide a secure solution.
 The company shares can be held in their entirety by the trust and selected family members can be beneficiaries.
 This means that the family can benefit from the financial success of the business without having access to the shares themselves.

 At present Business Property Relief (BPR) provides 100% relief from inheritance tax so, in most circumstances, there is no limit to the value that can be added to a trust in this way.

 Please contact us for more advice.

 Castlewood Trust & Company Limited.
-Registered in England No 4240495 Registered Office: 9 Devonshire Square, London EC2M 4YF
+Registered in England No 4240495 Registered Office: 3rd Floor, 70 Gracechurch Street, London EC3V 0HR

 The information contained within this website does not constitute advice, is necessarily limited in scope and statements made are consequently general in effect.
 Although every